The Diane Rehm Show- Challenges Facing the Obama Administration

 On May 9, CCPS will host a full day conference on "American Gridlock: Causes, Characteristics, and Consequences of Polarization" at American University, featuring academics from across the nation.

-On March 17, 2014 CCPS will host on an all-day conference on lobbying reform in the U.S. and E.U.
+On March 17, 2014 the Center for Congressional and Presidential Studies hosted an all-day conference on lobbying reform in the U.S. and E.U.

 Join the Center for Latin American and Latino Studies and the Center for Congressional and Presidential Studies for a morning conference tackling this timely and important issue, illuminating the challenges the Republican Party faces with trying to obtain the Latino vote and improve their relationship with Latino voters.

 Join WPI and CCPS as we discuss partisanship and polarization in the U.S. Congress and whether more women can help solve these problems.
 Sean Theriault will sign copies of his new book, The Gingrich Senators: The Roots of Partisan Warfare in Congress.
 Panel discussion with former Congresswomen Barbara Kennelly and Nancy Johnson will follow.

 Date and Time:

 Lunch and Panel Discussion at 12 PM